Nidheimr/Akeno/README.md

 ## Overview

-A probably badly written x64 UEFI operating system, to learn how it all works.
-This project will probably be abandoned and never be finished.
+Akeno is an x64 UEFI operating system.
+This project was made for educational purposes and may not be efficient or well written.

 ## Building